updated with new information

 The bad news is two-fold.
 First, you have to stick a needle into your penis.
 The technique is easy to learn, but I still have to try not to think “Oh my god, I’m sticking a needle in my penis” right before I use it.
 The pain of the injection is negligible, it is mostly the psychological reaction that can be challenging.

 The second problem is that while for me it has been pretty much a sure thing, it is a short-lived sure thing.
 You can keep going for 30 minutes up to an hour or until you orgasm.
 It may not be the best solution for an all night orgy, but it can make penetrative sex a possibility when it otherwise would not be.
-For hard cases like myself, it has been very beneficial.
+For hard cases like myself, or rather not so hard cases, it has been very beneficial.

 Through my insurance it is quite inexpensive, around thirty to forty dollars for a month’s supply.
 However, you need to wait 24 hours before you use it again, and you can only use it twice a week, so a maximum usage is just 8 times.
 It is only good for abut a month or so, but in reality I found it was still effective longer than that.

 Here is the official description of what it is: “Single drug injection therapy uses alprostadil, a type of prostaglandinE1 (PGE1), and is called either Caverject® or Edex®.
-Combination therapies, called “bi-mix” (for 2 drugs mixtures) or “tri-mix” (for 3 drugs mixtures), are a mixture of either two, or all three, of the following most commonly used drugs: papaverine, phentolamine and/or alprostadil. ”
+Combination therapies, called “bi-mix” (for 2 drugs mixtures) or “tri-mix” (for 3 drugs mixtures), are a mixture of either two, or all three, of the following most commonly used drugs: papaverine, phentolamine and/or alprostadil (the same thing as prostaglandinE1, also known as PGE). ”

-I had been using a bi-mix, but suddenly it became unavailable for months through Kaiser, and buying it on the open market would have cost hundreds of dollars. l am again on the bi-mix, but want to try the tri-mix.
-This has to be custom made to order.
+I had been using a bi-mix, but suddenly it became unavailable for months through Kaiser, and buying it on the open market would have cost hundreds of dollars.
+They then sent me papaverine by itself, which did little to nothing for me.
+Now I have the trimix, and for me, it is the ultimate.

 There are newer things that I have not tried personally.
 Muse is designed for people who are not getting good results from PDE-5 inhibitors like Viagra, Cialis and Levitra.
 It is the size of a grain of rice, and you insert it into the urethra.
 Like the injection drug therapy, you can only use it once in a 24 hour period, and only 3 times a week.
 One possible side effect is a burning in the urethra.
 Considering how much I dislike catheters, this would not be my first choice.